cdoremus/deno-blog/posts/Using_Preact_Signals_with_Fresh.2022-11-01.md

   });
 });
 ```
+In this code, the first time the outer `effect` callback is invoked, the `dispose` function is not run because it has not been assigned a value, but after the inner `effect` callback is invoked, then the outer `effect` disposes it.

 The `effect` function can be used to work with both global and local state.

 ## Other functions in the Signals module